A Growing Church

 prayer and worship

 for an awesome weekend retreat.

-Luke 18 is an amazing retreat at St. Clare School.
+Eighth-graders: Join us for an amazing Luke 18 retreat on Jan.
+6-7, 2024, at St. Clare School.
 Led by high school and college students, Luke 18 features high-energy games, songs, skits, personal sharing and a series of faith and life talks by the high school students.
 You’ll be talking about Luke 18 for years!

 The annual Luke 18 retreat provides a powerful experience for eighth graders.
 Luke 18 opens their eyes to the presence and love of our God, who embraces them just as they are.
 Led by high school and college students from St. Nicholas, St. Clare and Corpus Christi parishes, the retreat features high-energy games, songs, skits, personal sharing and a series of faith and life talks by the high school students.
 They’ll be talking about Luke 18 for years.

 Includes a mix of spiritual, social and educational experiences.
 Fr.
 Bill teaches the high school students twice a year.
 We meet almost every Wednesday at 7pm.

 Participate both within the parish and locally for charitable organizations throughout the year.

 Each summer we spend a week in locations varying from Detriot to Atlanta, working on projects to help local residents.

 The Squires emblem includes a Maltese cross upon which are the letters ”P.” (physical fitness); ”I.” (intellectual development); ”S.” (spiritual growth and the practice of our faith); and ”C” (citizenship and civic life).
 The large letters ”C.” and ”S.” intertwined with the cross respectively represent Christ and Squires.
 The ”K.” centered on the cross symbolizes the Knights of Columbus.
 Esto Dignus, the Squires’ motto encircling the emblem, is Latin for ”Be Worthy.”